lambdamikel/Busch-2090/README.md

 This project consists of two sketches.
 The main emulator code is in ``busch2090.ino`` for the Uno, and ``busch2090-mega.ino`` or ``busch2090-mega-v3.ino`` for the Mega 2560.
-However, the emulator will not run / initialize properly if ``PGM-EEPROM.ino`` has not been uploaded at least once into the Arduino first.
-The ``PGM-EEPROM.ino`` sketch initializes the EEPROM with PGM example programs (see below).
-Without prior EEPROM initialization, it is likely that the emulator won't work.
-Important - if you are using ``busch2090-mega-v3.ino``, then please use ``PGM-EEPROM-MEGA.ino``.
+The EEPROM has to be initialized properly before running the emulator.
+Please load and run ``PGM-EEPROM.ino`` for the Uno version, and ``PGM-EEPROM-MEGA.ino`` for the Mega version(s) first.
+The EEPROM is loaded with example ROM programs to be loaded into the emulator via the ``PGM`` key.

-The ``busch2090-mega-v3.ino`` is the Busch Microtronic Mega emulator version 2.
-This version uses different hardware, see below, and is meant to be housed in a case.
-The first pictures show the Mega emulator version 3.
+The ``busch2090-mega-v3.ino`` is the Busch Microtronic Mega emulator version 3.
+This version uses different hardware, and it is meant to be housed in a case.
+In addition, it supports the Emic 2 TTS Speech Synthesizer module.
+The Emic 2 module is optional, as is the SDCard shield.
+However, Mega version 1 currently requires the SDCard shield (will be updated soon).

 Also, you will find some programs in the ``software`` directory.
 See below for instructions how to use them, and for a brief explanation of the ``.MIC`` file format.

 ###Acknowledgements